TABLE OF CONTENTS

 - Choose an ideal cannabis strain: There are diverse kinds of weed out there.
 Besides buying from a regulated store, you may need to pick a cannabis strain that is ideal for your need.

 Coconut oil is just one of the resources that you can use for making cannabutter at home.
-You can visit CTU to learn more or get certified in a professional cannabis program.
+You can visit CTU to learn more about cooking with cannabis or get certified in a professional cannabis program.